8-Week Mindfulness for Wellbeing & Resilience Course

 Is the course suitable for those with depression or other mental illness?

-Although mindfulness practice can be beneficial for those who have suffered with depression or other mental illness, this course is not suitable if you are currently suffering with clinical depression, unless under explicit guidance of a medical professional.
+Although mindfulness practice can be beneficial for those who have suffered with depression or other mental illness, this course is unlikely to be suitable if you are currently suffering with clinical depression, unless under explicit guidance of a medical professional.
 Partly, this is due to the nature of mindfulness practice which invites us to focus on and work directly with our thoughts and feelings – this can be very helpful for those who have suffered with depression, but may not be productive in the middle of a depressive episode.
 Do speak with Mark if you’re unsure about suitability.

 What are the computer / technical requirements to attend?